WillYangZzz/Week03-flight-club/README.md

 1. List all my tickets by `passengers.dob`
 1. Count all my tickets by `passengers.dob`
 1. How many luggage you have lost?
-1. What is the total weight of you unclaimed luggage?
+1. What is the total weight of your luggage where `is_lost` equals `true`?
-1. List the airport phone number and email where your unclaimed luggage are found at, so that you can contact them
+1. List the airport `phone` and `email` where your lost luggage are found at, so that you can contact them
 1. Print the boarding pass

 ### As an Airport staff